cosai-oasis/oasis-open-project/TSC-WS-GOVERNANCE.md

 * Responsible for keeping the WS on track with regard to the roadmap set by the TSC
 * Accountable for GitHub Repo management including edits/updates, issue and PR backlog management, and delegating responsibility to a separate volunteer, if applicable
 * Workstream Chairs report to the TSC on a regular basis about the progress of the WS.

+WS leads should aim to schedule meetings at times that allow for the highest possible attendance from most members.

 ## TSC and Workstream Tools
 Each Workstream will have one or more Github repositories.
 The repositories are managed by both WS leads and CoSAI Maintainers.